BrittaRude/BrittaRude.github.io/inputs_about/_posts/2021-08-12-britta-rude-research.md

 - Britta Rude.
 "Can we grow with our children?
 The effects of an integrated early childhood development program."
 [Video](https://www.youtube.com/watch?v=SXlIEZ14MZk)

 - Yvonne Giesing & Britta Rude.
-“Industry 4.0 - A war of talent or a race of the displaced“, part of the [EU H2020 project PILLARS](https://www.h2020-pillars.eu/).
+“Technological Change and Immigration - A race for talent or of displaced workers“, part of the [EU H2020 project PILLARS](https://www.h2020-pillars.eu/).

 - Ilpo Kauppinen & Michele Battisti & Britta Rude.
 "Backlashing metoo?
-Triggering down the conversation on gender-based violence and men’s rights online."
+Triggering down the conversation on gender-based violence on social media."

 ## Academic Working Papers